mualani/mualani/README.md

-hai im 14. no dni, i hardly play and i have my whispers disabled
+hi im 14. no dni, i hardly play and i have my whispers disabled